 • Shopping in Search: A new shop tab with product-only results in search, making it easy to shop in-stock products from a range of retailers when searching for terms like ‘summer outfits’, ‘home office décor’ and ‘kitchen remodel’.
 We’ve also added price and brand filters to the experience.

-• Shopping in Lens: Shopping with Lens connects real-world, offline inspiration to online ideas that can be shopped on Pinterest, powered by visual search.
+• Shopping with Lens: Shopping with Lens connects real-world, offline inspiration to online ideas that can be shopped on Pinterest, powered by visual search.
 When Pinners see something that inspires them out in the real world, they can take a picture using the Pinterest camera and run a visual search for similar in-stock home décor and fashion products.

-• Shopping in close-up: When Pinners close up on a Pin, we’ll automatically identify the products that they can shop within that Pin using category labels and dots.
+• Shopping in close-up: When Pinners close-up on a Pin, we’ll automatically identify the products that they can shop within that Pin using category labels and dots.
 By tapping on these labels and dots, our visual search technology will return product results that are similar to what’s shown in the image.

 • Product detail pages: We’ve updated the close-up experience on Product Pins to make it easier for Pinners to shop the products that they find on Pinterest.
-When Pinners close up on a Product Pin, they’ll see additional product details and information from the merchant, such as price, delivery info and reviews to help them to decide whether or not to buy.
+When Pinners close-up on a Product Pin, they’ll see additional product details and information from the merchant, such as price, delivery info and reviews to help them to decide whether or not to buy.

 • Shopping Spotlights: Shopping spotlights introduce expert-selected, trending content to inspire Pinners to shop and discover new brands.
 With the feel of a personal stylist and the look of an editorial magazine, shopping the latest trends has never been easier.
 We’re kicking the experience off with product picks based on Pinterest trends from publishers, including Charlotte Tilbury, Missoma and Papier in the UK.